EmmS21/EmmS21/README.md

 Want to check out my project and collaborate?: https://github.com/EmmS21/peerprogrammingplatform.

 **Programming Languages**
 To be honest, I can't say I love one programming language over the other, I am generally a lot more competent with JavaScript and Python.
-When it comes to frameworks; React, Vue and Django
+When it comes to frameworks; React, Vue, Django, Flask and Shiny

+Also: R, SQL, HTML and CSS

 **Prior Experience**
 I have a law background (*prepares overly complex words to explain very basic concepts to sound smarter and more intimidating*).
 I previously worked as a Data Analyst/BI Analyst (takes out calculator) for a large AdTech as an intern, a Venture Capital Firm, a bank as a contractor and at a high growth fintech in South Africa.
 My interest in moving more towards code/towards Software Development came from realizing that I really, really enjoy the process of struggling along to build a side project.
 Each challenge I encountered made me more excited about waking up the next day to write code.
 This was the main reason for my career transition.